Siavonga Border Town Water Supply and Sanitation

 - SWSC will own and operate the infrastructure.

-- SWSC is one of the best-run water utilities in Zambia, and receives asset management support from Vitens, a Dutch water utility.
+- SWSC is one of the best-run water utilities in Zambia, and receives asset management support from Vitens, a Dutch water utility, and Water and Sanitation for the Urban Poor (WSUP).

 - The financial strength of SWSC has steadily been increasing.
 It will be important to develop measures to avoid illegal connections and maintain high collection rates.

-- The national regulators for WSS (NWASCO), water resources management (the Water Resources Management Authority) and Siavonga District Council are important stakeholders and should be consulted early to secure approvals.
+- The national regulators for WSS (NWASCO), water resources management (the Water Resources Management Authority), Siavonga District Council and the Ministry of Water Development Sanitation and Environmental Protection (MWDSEP) are important stakeholders and should be consulted early to secure approvals.

 - SWSC has a good relationship with its customers and has been recognised by the national regulator, the National Water Supply and Sanitation Council (NWASCO), as the best performing utility in Zambia for the last three years.